kshannon-ucsd/dsc40a/pages/syllabus.md

 ### Regrade Requests

 You can ask for a regrade on any assignment if you believe that the grader made a mistake.
 Remember that clarity is a part of your score — if you had the right idea but were unable to clearly communicate it, you may still not deserve full credit.
-We ask that you please submit your regrade requests within one week of the assignment grade being released; you can submit regrade requests directly on Gradescope.
+We ask that you please submit your regrade requests within one week (3 days in summer sessions) of the assignment grade being released; you can submit regrade requests directly on Gradescope.

 ### Incomplete Grades